Kempie1/stock-checker/README.md

 - psycopg2
 - Tests in the ORM
 - Created SQL Database
-- Refactroing
+- Refacotring
 Artem Miroshnichenko:
-- SQLArchemy
+- SQLAlchemy
 - Flask Server
-- Refactoring
+- Refacotring

-All of the other work was done together in a call while screensharing
+The rest of the work was done together in a call while screensharing